Supporting Postsecondary Youth

 Ensuring that students with disabilities are adequately prepared to advocate for themselves in order to access necessary services and reasonable accommodations is a crucial goal for students, families, schools and community agencies and organizations.
 The preparation begins at the beginning, not the conclusion, of the K-12 school experience.

-The Taxonomy for Transition Programming 2.0: A Model for Planning, Organizing and Evaluating Transition Education, Services and Programs is a useful tool for focusing transition services in key areas.
-It is available on the National Technical Assistance Center on Transition (NTACT) website at http://transitionta.org/sites/default /files/Tax_Trans_Prog_0.pdf.
+The Taxonomy for Transition Programming 2.0: A Model for Planning, Organizing and Evaluating Transition Education, Services and Programs is a useful tool from the National Technical Assistance Center (NTACT) for focusing transition services in key areas.

 This resource can provide a structure for transition stakeholders as they collaborate to provide the experiences and services students with disabilities need to transition from school to postsecondary education and beyond.
 What follows here is an outline of the Taxonomy for Transition Programming 2.0 combined with some of the Project 10 resources that support each tier of the taxonomy.